julienloizelet/docker-magento1/README.md

 ```

 ### Get your sources ready
- We will assume ther are in a directory called `/some/path/for/your-project-sources`.
+ We will assume sources are in a directory called `/some/path/for/your-project-sources`.
  For example, my own is `/home/julien/workspace/name-of-a-project`

+### Get your database ready
+    Copy a dump `yourdatabasedump.sql` in the path `data/dump`

 ## Installation